The doctoral programmes include humanities, sciences, economics, management and languages.

 To be admitted to the PhD programme you must pass the selection process, which include the evaluation of your qualifications and the examination (written and or oral test depending on the PhD programme).

 What does the Doctoral programme involve?
 Will I have to take exams and attend courses?

 The requirement varies for each programme, however, the first year of the programme is normally dedicated to study with the objective of mastering the issues surrounding your research project.
 Students are also required to attend courses.
 The years following the first are prevalently dedicated to research activities.
 Please refer to the PhD Administration Office of your course (Segreteria Didattica) for information regarding course content.
-The final months of the three year programme are dedicated to writing the PhD thesis.
+Usually the last year is dedicated to writing the PhD thesis.
 Seminars will be held during the PhD Programme in which students are required to participate as speakers.
 The PhD student is neither employed nor works in any way and thus is not subject to fixed working hours.
 Issues regarding holidays or illness do not concern the programme even if a student may request a period of suspension from studies for health reasons.
 The PhD student is expected to write a report at the end of each year indicating their activities in detail.
 The Teacher’s Board will decide students’ admittance to or exclusion from the following year of studies.

 Can I be enrolled in a Bachelor or Master’s Degree and a PhD at the same time?

 Enrolment in other PhD programmes, Master’s or Bachelor Degrees is not allowed while on the PhD programme.

 In order to apply for a place in the PhD programmes, students must have a degree (in Italy "laurea magistrale, specialistica, vecchio ordinamento quadriennale, AFAM").
 An Italian "Master universitario" of first or second level (post-graduate diploma) does not allow admittance to the selection process.

 I have a foreign academic qualification.
 Do I need to provide any particular documentation?